ktjeal/phylogeny/README.md

 # Phylogeny
-This code aligns protein sequences which can then be used to generate a basic phylogenetic tree which is exported it in to phyloXML format so the tree can be visualised using other phylogenetic software.
+This code aligns sequences which can then be used to generate a basic phylogenetic tree which is exported it in to PhyloXML format so the tree can be visualised using other phylogenetic software.

-Example data is provided and contains the protein sequences of CRN homologues from various wheat species and Arabidopsis and maize which act as an outgroup.

 To run:
+1. Collate all gene sequences of interest into a single fasta file, for sample data the CRN.fasta file which contains the protein sequences of CRN homologues from various wheat species and Arabidopsis and maize is located in the repository and can be downloaded
-1. Create a single working directory with your protein sequences of interest and the MUSCLE binary which can be downloaded from (https://www.drive5.com/muscle/downloads.htm)
+2. Create a single working directory with your fasta file containing the protein sequences of interest and the MUSCLE binary which can be downloaded from https://www.drive5.com/muscle/downloads.htm
-2. For sample data the CRN.fasta file located in this repository can be downloaded into your single working directory for use; if using your own data make sure all gene sequences of interest are put into a single FASTA file
 3. Align the protein sequences you want to investigate:

 Make sure you specify the location of the muscle binary and the input sequences, as well as specifying where you want your aligned output to be saved.